-The tool supports the Verilog 2005 generate statement, which conforms to the Verilog 2005 LRM.
-The defparam, parameter, and function and task declarations within generate statements are supported.
+The synthesis tools support the Verilog 2005 generate statement, which conforms to the Verilog 2005 LRM.
+The tools also support defparam, parameter, and function and task declarations within generate statements.
 The naming scheme for registers and instances is also enhanced to include closer correlation to specified generate symbolic hierarchies.
 Generated data types have unique identifier names and can be referenced hierarchically.
 Generate statements are created using one of the following three methods: generate-loop, generate-conditional, or generate-case.

-Note: The generate statement is a Verilog 2005 feature; to use this statement with the tool, you must enable SystemVerilog for your design.
+Note: The generate statement is a Verilog 2005 feature; to use this statement with the FPGA synthesis tools, you must enable System-Verilog for your project.